Saurabh7958/multinodeES/README.md

-Create a s3 bucket
+Steps:

+    Create an S3 Bucket:
+    Set up an S3 bucket for storing Terraform state files.

+    Update Configuration Files:
-Update _data.tf with your tags to describe vpc and subnet Update var.tf to change number of nodes or the name of nodes If you want to create specific password then remove auto generated pass block from main.tf and from var.tf you can directly pass the desired password same as username
+        _data.tf: Add tags to describe your VPC and subnets. var.tf: Modify the number of nodes or node names as needed. main.tf: For a custom password, remove the auto-generated password block and directly set the desired password in var.tf.

-After all the changes simply run : terraform init terraform plan terraform apply
+    Run Terraform Commands:
+        Initialize: terraform init
+        Plan: terraform plan
+        Apply: terraform apply

+Notes:

+    Adjust configurations according to your needs.
+    The setup ensures high availability and scalability for Elasticsearch.